Ovarian Cancer Emerging Research

 Talk to your doctor about how new research may impact your treatment.
 If you are interested in joining a clinical trial, ask your doctor if that might be an option for you.

-A study published in August 2020 examined secondary debulking surgery and intraperitoneal chemotherapy in people with stage III epithelial ovarian cancer.1,2
+A study published in August 2020 examined primary debulking surgery and heated intraperitoneal chemotherapy (HIPEC) in people with stage 3 epithelial ovarian cancer.1,2

 While there are limitations to the study, this is promising news for people who may be able to get HIPEC.
-The NCCN guidelines recommend consideration of HIPEC in all patients with stage III disease for which neoadjuvant chemotherapy and interval debulking surgery is performed at the time of interval debulking surgery.
+The National Comprehensive Cancer Network guidelines recommend consideration of HIPEC in all patients with stage III disease for which neoadjuvant chemotherapy (chemotherapy given before surgery) and interval debulking surgery are performed, at the time of interval debulking surgery.2

 Targeted therapy and ovarian cancer

-A study published in March 2020 shows promising results with the targeted therapy drug Votrient® (pazopanib).
-At the time of the study, Votrient has not been approved for treatment for ovarian cancer.
-However, it can be used off-label.3
+A study published in 2020 shows promising results with the targeted therapy drug Votrient® (pazopanib) combined with cyclophosphamide taken by mouth.
+At the time of the study, Votrient had not been approved for treatment for ovarian cancer.
+However, it can be used off-label depending on the situation.5

-The study looked at people who have recurrent (has come back) ovarian cancer that is resistant to platinum-based chemotherapies.
-Results show that 45 percent of people taking Votrient and oral cyclophosphamide (a chemotherapy drug) had their cancer shrink.3
+The study looked at people who have recurrent (has come back after treatment) epithelial ovarian cancer that is resistant to platinum-based chemotherapies.
+Results show that 45 percent of people taking Votrient and oral cyclophosphamide (a chemotherapy drug) had their cancer shrink.5

 This is important because many treatments for ovarian cancer use platinum-based chemotherapies.
-Votrient and cyclophosphamide may offer a new treatment option for platinum-resistant ovarian cancer.3
+Votrient and cyclophosphamide may offer a new treatment option for platinum-resistant ovarian cancer.5

 Advances in immunotherapy

-As of early 2021, Avastin® (bevacizumab) and cyclophosphamide (a chemotherapy drug) are an approved combination treatment for certain forms of ovarian cancer.
-A new study is looking at using this combination plus Keytruda® (pembrolizumab).4
+Bevacizumab (and bevacizumab biosimilars) and oral (taken by mouth) cyclophosphamide are an established combination treatment for certain forms of ovarian cancer.
+A study looked at using this combination plus Keytruda® (pembrolizumab), an immunotherapy drug.6,7

 Immunotherapy and ovarian cancer

-As of early 2020, a clinical trial is examining a new type of T-cell immunotherapy called DPX-Survivac.
+A current clinical trial is examining a new type of T-cell immunotherapy called DPX-Survivac.
 This treatment helps the immune system target cancer cells that have the survivin protein on their surface.
-This protein has been shown to promote tumor growth.5
+This protein has been shown to promote tumor growth.8

 Researchers are studying how an injection of DPX-Survivac triggers activation of T-cells that fight against survivin-positive cancers.
-The injection is given along with low-dose cyclophosphamide (a chemotherapy drug) and Keytruda (pembrolizumab) for certain types of advanced solid tumor cancers that have already been treated with other forms of treatment.
-This includes certain forms of ovarian cancer.5
+The injection is given along with low-dose cyclophosphamide for certain types of advanced solid tumor cancers that have already been treated with other forms of treatment.
+This includes certain forms of ovarian cancer.8

 Things to consider